The I-WIRE project develops around different outputs:

 5. The final conference

-An international seminar will be organised in Brussels March 16th presenting and debating the results of the project with the various stakeholders (relevant policy makers, representatives of unions, quasi-unions and labour market intermediaries at national and EU level).
+An international seminar was organised in Brussels March 16th presenting and debating the results of the project with the various stakeholders (relevant policy makers, representatives of unions, quasi-unions and labour market intermediaries at national and EU level).

-More information on the final conference can be found here.
+More information on the final conference (presentations, and videos) can be found here.

 6. Final report

-All the main research findings and policy recommendations of the previous topical reports will be summarized in a final report (e-publication).
-It will be available end of March.
+All the main research findings and policy recommendations of the previous topical reports are summarized in the final report (an e-publication) that can be downloaded here.